Help fund science in fiscal year 2027

 Take action now

-Select your state, add your story, and fill out the form to urge your senators and representatives to end the shutdown.
+Select your state, add your story, and fill out the form to urge your senators and representatives to support robust funding for science.

-All supporters of science are welcome to participate; membership with a sponsoring organization is not required.
+All supporters of science are welcome to participate; APS membership or membership with a supporting partner organization is not required.

 Next steps